Entry-to-practice examinations currently approved by CSHBC as part of the pathway to become a Registered Hearing Instrument Practitioner (RHIP) are:

 Conditional registrants who cannot demonstrate they have already passed one of the required exams should register for their first attempt within six months of being granted Conditional registration.

 As specified in section 69 of the CSHBC Bylaws, applicants are permitted three exam attempts for both the IHS Written Exam and CSHBC HID Practical Exam.
 An applicant must complete all attempts within two years from the date of the applicant’s initial application.
-An applicant who fails an examination a third time may apply for registration again, but only after the passage of two years.

 For more information